 Right on time, our train pulls into the Gare de Lyon.
 If you think of Paris as a clock face with the Louvre at the center, the Gare de Lyon is at the 4-o’clock location just to the north of the river Seine.
 Our Airbnb is in an area called Montparnasse and is at the 6 o’clock location about halfway between the Seine and the ring highway that circles Paris.
 While we probably could have taken the Metro, as the Paris subway system is known, we were at this point clueless about the subway and opted to go stand in the very long line for taxis.
 For a while, the line moved pretty quickly, but then it came to a complete stop.
 No taxis were arriving.
 After a while, the people who managed the taxi line walked along the line and said that since the roads were completely clogged up due to the Olympics (probably the torch relay), no taxis were able to get to our location.
 They told us that we should go back into the train station, go downstairs and exit at the Bercy Arena where we will see Team Handball in a few days.
 The taxi stand on that side of the building was still open.
 Okay, off we go.
 We find that “still open” was a little optimistic.
 There are plenty of taxis, but they are having a lot of trouble getting out of the taxi stand.
 We keep walking until we find an available taxi and then wait for about 15 minutes before we are on our way.
 The 15-minute trip takes about 30 minutes due to the road closures, but we finally arrive at the Airbnb.
 Unlike the other two Airbnbs, there is no handoff here.
 We have a code to open a lockbox that is located on a bicycle rack on a traffic island across from the Airbnb.
 Beth opens the lockbox and gets our keys.
 However, we aren’t quite sure how to get in.
 Fortunately, there is a security guard, who looks like he might be from somewhere in West Africa.
 He looks at our keys and says that he will show us where to go.
 He shows us a place under the intercom at the door that we tap with the key to unlock a door to the courtyard between two 10 story apartment buildings.
 Here is a view from the courtyard:

-“Our” apartment is on the 7th floor of the building on the right.
+on the right.
 (In US terms, that is the 8th floor, as what we call the 1st floor is "0" in France.)
 He takes us up in a very small elevator.
-Other than the emergency staircase, there are only two doors on our floor.
-He unlocks the door and lets us in.
-We give him a "merci beaucoup" and he smiles as he leaves.
+Other than the emergency

 During our travels, we’ve been monitoring Sean’s flight since he is supposed to arrive at Charles De Gaul airport northeast of Paris in the early evening.
 We get a text message telling us that he’d landed and was taking RER B (RĂ©seau Express RĂ©gional) from the airport.
 The RER is a kind of light rail/train/subway hybrid, but this one looks a lot like the Metro subway trains.
 It takes him about 45 minutes on the train and a 15-minute walk to get to the Airbnb.
 He texts when he is 5 minutes out and Beth goes down to let him in.
 Sean announces that he is wasted and is going to have sleep for dinner.
 Beth and I go down to a pizzaria that is about 50 ft from our front door.
 I try some of my poor French, but the waiter speaks English, so I don’t have to work too hard.
 I have a salad (which is literally a bowl of lettuce) and we split a vegetarian pizza.
 And since we are in France, we each have a glass of wine.